aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 #### How-to: Add the container to ChromeOS

-ChromeOS ships an experimental UI for creating and managing multiple Crostini containers.
+ChromeOS provides an experimental UI for creating and managing multiple Crostini containers.
 When enabled, it significantly improves UX!
 It allows to:

 - Launch our container by clicking on its name in the terminal, instead of going through `crosh`.
 If the VM is off, it will launch it as well.